deeedob/thesis/content/40_remote_plugins.md

 1. `ServerEventStream`: Serves as the primary communication channel from the plugin to its clients.
 Clients must initiate this stream to start receiving events.
-2. `ClientEventCall` and `ClientParamCall`: Function as unary calls from the client, meaning they are executed once per message.
+2. `ClientEventCall` and `ClientParamCall`: Behaves as unary calls from the client, meaning they are executed once per message.

 Originally, due to QtGrpc supporting only unary calls and server streaming,